jasonbisson/gcp_scc_validator/README.md

 ## Purpose

-This repository aims to help evaluate secure command center by detecting an insecure infrastructure deployment in a development environment.
+This repository aims to deploy a cloud function to help detect an insecure infrastructure deployment .

 ## Prerequisites